 A relaxing drive along California Highway 1 is the best way to reach Mendocino.
 The route allows for stunning vistas.
-If you are new to the coast, download a helpful audio guide highlighting over 169 stops and famous sights along the way!
+If you are new to the coast, download a helpful audio guide highlighting over 169 stops and famous sights!

 - Things to Do in Mendocino, California

 - 2. Point Cabrillo Light Station State Historic Park